Link Search Menu Expand Document

 - prepend: Add to the start of the file

-- append: Add to the end of the file </br> - insert: Support for a replacing based on
+- append: Add to the end of the file

 data-marker For use with data-target insert.
 Replaces a string matching the marker (e.g. #TODO-insert) with the code snippet provided.